CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-ms-dial.md

 ### Export or/and submit the files needed for Feature-Based Molecular Networking on GNPS:

-- a feature table with ion intensities (.CSV file format)
+- a *feature quantification table* with ion intensities (.CSV file format)

-- a list of the MS/MS spectra (.MGF file format) (the most intense MS/MS per feature is selected).
+- a list of the MS/MS spectra (MS/MS spectral summary file in .MGF format) (the most intense MS/MS per feature is selected).

 Menu: Export / Alignment result